hyprland-community/pyprland/site/layout_center.md

 bind = $mainMod, down, exec, pypr layout_center next2
 ```

-You can completely ignore `next2` and `prev2` if you are allowing focus change (when the layout is enabled) in a single direction, eg:
+You can completely ignore `next2` and `prev2` if you are allowing focus change in a single direction (when the layout is enabled), eg:

 ```sh
 bind = $mainMod, up, movefocus, u